Nicktz/Texevier/Readme.md

     library(Texevier)
     # Input your directory as dir:
     dir <- "YOUR DIRECTORY HERE"
-    create_template(directory = dir, template_name = "Template")
+    create_template(directory = dir, template_name = "Template", launch_template = TRUE, ShowPDFatLaunch = TRUE)

 This will automatically install all the needed files and components, and allow you to start working with an Elsevier template in less than a minute.
-A pdf will pop up, which you can scroll through to see what your template looks like.
-REMEMBER to close the pdf before building a new one.
+A pdf will pop up, if you keep ShowPDFatLaunch = TRUE, which you can scroll through to see what your template looks like.
+REMEMBER to close the pdf before attempting to edit the template.
+Conversely, set ShowPDFatLaunch = FALSE.
+By default your template R files will be launched.
+To only create the folder, set launch\_template = FALSE.

 A template.Rmd file will also be opened automatically from the directory provided, which contains all the needed notes on how to write an academic paper in R to produce the pdf example shown.
 I recommend going through the code in depth for a good reference before you start working.
+Also, start your paper journey by creating a R.proj within your working folder.

 Motivation
 ----------